Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 • Gives a sweet, caramel-like taste that closely resembles brown sugar.

-• Gives cookies a little chewiness because of it’s moisture content.
+• Gives cookies a little chewiness because of its moisture content.

 How to Use Date Sugar